kodemore/chocs-parsed-body/README.md

 ```

-## Non-strict mode, aka: auto hydration
+### Auto hydration

-In non-strict mode `chocs` takes care of instantiating and hydrating your dataclasses.
-Complex and deeply
+In non-strict mode instantiating and hydrating your dataclasses happens automatically.
+Complex and deeply nested
-nested structures are supported as long as used types are supported by `chocs` hydration mechanism.
+structures are supported as long as used types are supported by `chili` hydration mechanism.

-List of supported types can be found in [dataclass support library](/kodemore/chocs/wiki/dataclass-support#supported-data-types)
+List of supported types can be found in [chili's supported data types](https://github.com/kodemore/chili#supported-data-types)

 > Note: __post_init__ method is also called as a part of hydration process.